cadonuno/extractallfindings/README.md

-Gets all findings of the specified scan types for an all applications saves them to a xlsx file.
+Gets all findings of the specified scan types for all applications and saves them to xlsx files.

 *Note*: This script requires Python 3!